psilin/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-First of all I downloaded vehicles and non-vehicles data and stored it `vehicles` and `non-vehicles` directories.
+First of all I downloaded vehicles and non-vehicles data and stored it `vehicles` and `non-vehicles` directories (I am not providing it as it is too big, thiugh I stored final trained SVM).
 3 typical examles of vehicle and non-vehicle are shown below.

 ![alt text][image1] ![alt text][image2] ![alt text][image3] ![alt text][image4] ![alt text][image5] ![alt text][image6]